ros-navigation/navigation2/nav2_route/README.md

 ## New

 Questions:
-  - What's up with `pruneStartandGoal`?
-Is there a better way to do this?
-    - Pruning when first time and using poses?
-What happen then?
-Wouldn't we want a partial bit?
-    - Why `max_dist_from_edge_`?
-Why any of the dist parameters? (cehck out docs above too)
-    - why `prune_goal_`?
-When to use each?
-Consider removal.
+- [ ] fix reoute operation client; creation of srv client in-perform is deeply flawed
   - route operation client oddness
-  - collision

-  - Route include edge start/end position informations?

 - [ ] System tests for coverage, others missing
 - [ ] simple commander examples
 - [ ] update graphs, tests, examples for TB4 & warehouse world

----

-- [ ] fix reoute operation client; creation of srv client in-perform is deeply flawed
-- [ ] path marker points align with direction
-- [ ] Sample files: new maps used in nav2
-- [ ] QGIS demo + plugins for editing and visualizing graphs
 - [ ] use map for checking start/goal nodes for infra blockages not just NN.
 Evaluate K. Share costmap?
     * `findStartandGoal`, use Kd-tree to get closest ~5 and use that?
-    * Or, use BFS and remove the Kd-tree
+    * Or, use BFS and remove the Kd-tree (See Josh PR to start?)

+- [ ] Josh PR, Leidos docs PRs / rviz panel plugin

+---

+- [ ] QGIS demo + plugins for editing and visualizing graphs

 - [ ] edges have non-straight paths.
 Path as edge metadata.
 Concat when creating the route path. transfortm poses?
 - [ ] Enable or document the use for blocking edges or pausing for anothe robot locking out an edge.
-Blocked edges due to other robots , Go another way ando/or wait
+Blocked edges due to other robots , Go another way ando/or wait. other multi-robot things like block edges due to other robot's occupation
-- [ ] yaml file substittutions
 - [ ] Simple commander seprate goal handler stuff
-- [ ] Josh PR, Leidos docs PRs / rviz panel plugin
-- [ ] GPS?
-- [ ] Dynamic parameters + mutex lock
 - [ ] Navigator plugin type?
-- [ ] nodes as poses?
-- [ ] collision monotir use footprints? or at least the costmap topic collision checker
-- [ ] option for collision montir to fail rather than reroute
 - [ ] Extra critics and operation plugins
 - [ ] Question that'll come up: persist blocked edges between calls and the timemarker betwen sesions
 - [ ] Simplify: nodeAchieved, collision monitor perform, others.
 Possibility to clean up the `ReroutingState` mess

+Collision:
 - [ ] does this collision sorer critic make efficiency sense at a reasonable sized graph / node distance?
 Lower iterator density?
+- [ ] collision monotir use footprints? or at least the costmap topic collision checker
-- [ ] Dump graph to file again and/or get full graph message
+- [ ] option for collision montir to fail rather than reroute
+- [ ] Generally: go over the scorers, monitors and make sure sensable and performant.
+Both local rolling, global rolling, global static map uses (and none)

 - [ ] Quality:
   - Missing readme plugins, other plugins to add for usefulness